awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 The **Data** tab of the node detail view lists all built\-in transformations in the right panel, which also contains an area in which you can add custom transformations\.
 The following use case showcases how to use these transformations\.

+To get information that might help you with data exploration and feature engineering, create a data quality and insights report\.
+The information from the report can help you clean and process your data\.
+It gives you information such as the number of missing values and the number of outliers\.
+If you have issues with your data, such as target leakage or imbalance, the insights report can bring those issues to your attention\.
+For more information about creating a report, see [Get Insights On Data and Data Quality](data-wrangler-data-insights.md)\.

 ##### Data Exploration<a name="data-wrangler-getting-started-demo-explore"></a>

 First, create a table summary of the data using an analysis\.
 Do the following: